 And Now For Privacy Curtains For The Self Built Truck Canopy Camper

 With the truck camper built, now is the time for the finishing touch–privacy curtains.
 These are essential if you plan to sleep in crowded campgrounds or rest areas.

 Supplies You Need To Make Black Out Curtains For A DIY Truck Bed Camper

-I cut the curtain to the size of the window plus at least two inches overhang and one additional inch that I then folded under and sewed, creating a finished edge around all sides of the curtains.
-I made a window cover for both sides of the topper, plus one for each end and one for the small skylight window in the top of the camper.
+I cut the curtain to the size of the window plus at least two inches of overhang and one additional inch that I then folded under and sewed, creating a finished edge around all sides of the curtains.
+I made a window cover for both sides of the topper, plus one for each end and one for the small skylight window on the top of the camper.